Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 1. Amazon: Leveraging Technology for Speed and Efficiency

-Amazon has revolutionized last-mile delivery with AI-driven route optimization, predictive analytics, and dynamic delivery planning.
-The company’s use of drones and autonomous vehicles helps reduce delivery times and costs, while Amazon Flex drivers enable decentralized, scalable delivery models.
+Amazon has redefined last-mile delivery with AI-driven route optimization, predictive analytics, and dynamic delivery planning.
+The company’s investments in drones and autonomous vehicles reduce delivery times and costs, while Amazon Flex drivers enable decentralized, scalable delivery models powered by crowdsourced capacity.

 2. UPS: Green Logistics for a Sustainable Future